 Attracts pollinators and one of the best shrubs for wildlife

-Elder has shallow roots so they need regular weed control and watering for the first year while they get established.
+Elder has shallow roots so they need regular watering for the first year while they get established.
 Space about 3 to 6' apart.

 This is the native Sambucas Canadensis, local to Wisconsin.
 This elder will take off better than any others in Wisconsin, Minnesota, and Michigan or in low-lying wet areas especially "Zone 3, 4 and 5".
 These are itching to grow and start fruiting by the second year.